 Milkweed is native to every state except Alaska and Hawaii.

-Milkweed is so easy to plant and care for.
+Milkweed is very easy to plant and care for.
 In return, your yard will instantly be a nursery for monarch butterflies.
-If you’re feeling paralyzed with decisions (it happens to us all!), it’s a no-brainer to start with Milkweed.
+If you’re feeling paralyzed with decisions (it happens to us all, especially parents and caregivers), it’s a no-brainer to start with milkweed.